 Further, the exterior of tubes is solid aluminum alloy.
 Being solid, the alloy is impervious, lacking porosity and with nil internal surface area.
 Thus, fuel molecules or oxygen atoms cannot penetrate the surface, and the solid alloy presents only a tiny available external area for fuel-associated deterioration products to form.
 Also since the solid is impervious, insufficient residence time or contact time prohibit tubes from "performing" or for the alloy to ever participate catalytically.
 This is a second guarantee of the equivalence of inert tubes.
 Finally, assume that somehow, magically, tubes instantly became highly reactive.
 We would still need for one tube to be more reactive than another for effects to be observed in a smallish testing difference of, say, fifteen degrees Celsius (with ten degrees Celsius corresponding to an approximate doubling of reaction rate).
 That presumption defies reason.
 As Mark Twain is reported to have said: there are three kinds of lies, namely (1) lies, (2) damned lies, and (3) statistics.
 By contrast, the essential truth about heater tubes and about tube testing is now available, and it doesn't require statistics.

-Despite all available evidence, a “tube bias” is thus sometimes falsely assumed, presumed, perceived, argued, or pretended to exist.
+Despite all available evidence, a “tube bias” is still sometimes falsely assumed, presumed, perceived, argued, or pretended to exist.
 However, no tube supplier can actually produce a non-equivalent tube; reality must ultimately be accepted.